krystal2710/bank-telemarketing-analysis/README.md

 ## C. Included in the repository
 • Data: `bank-additional-full.csv`

-• R markdown/html file with codes and interpretation: `bankfinal.Rmd` and `bankfinal.html`.
+• R markdown with codes and interpretation: `bankfinal.Rmd`.
 The project uses R 4.1.2

-• A detailed report: `bank-project-report.pdf`
+• A detailed report: `bank-project-report.html`

 • A powerpoint for presentation purpose: `bank-project-presentation.pdf`